 drinking too little water.

-exposing skin to strong sun, sunburn.
+exposing the skin to strong sun, sunburn.

-heat, extremely cold weather, major temperature changes.
+heat, extremely cold weather, large temperature changes.

-drying, overly oily and moisture-poor products.
+dehydrating, overly rich and moisture-poor products.

 How to get rid of dehydrated skin